-Mater Misericordiae Limited was the vendor: in a windfall deal many tenants could consider, it agreed to buy the vacant building from Silverstone Developments then structure itself a 10-year leaseback so that upon exchange yesterday, it was flipped to the Charter Hall Social Infrastructure managed fund.
+Mater Misericordiae Limited was the driving middle party: in a windfall deal many tenants could consider, it agreed to buy the vacant building from Silverstone Developments then structure itself a 10-year leaseback so that upon exchange yesterday, it was flipped to the Charter Hall Social Infrastructure managed fund for a premium.

 The yield for 14 Strattan St was 4.84 per cent.

 The 11-level, A-grade 9088 square metre workplace will become Mater’s headquarters.

 Established in 1906 and four years ago incorporating several business lines under one group, the occupier manages a portfolio of hospitals, healthcare centres and research institutes.

 It presently calls South Brisbane its base.